-It will always be a precious thing to the disciple to remember the love of Him, who, &#8220;having loved his own which were in the world &#8230; loved them unto the end.&#8221; If God saves us from a general ruin, it is so much the more touching for our souls.
-At the beginning, the disciples used to take the Lord&#8217;s supper every day in their houses.
+It will always be a precious thing to the disciple to remember the love of Him, who, "having loved his own which were in the world ... loved them unto the end".
+If God saves us from a general ruin, it is so much the more touching for our souls.
+At the beginning, the disciples used to take the Lord's supper every day in their houses.
 If God sends us or raises up among us someone who can feed our souls, let us receive

-| It has been asked why this portion of the word has been taken rather than others to be applied to the present time.
+¦It has been asked why this portion of the word has been taken rather than others to be applied to the present time.
 It is astonishing to what a degree pre-occupation of the mind blinds the judgment.
 Do not people see that this is a promise which only requires the faithfulness of Him who has promised?
 Where two or three are gathered together in the name of Jesus, the word receives its accomplishment.
 It is evident that the rules that Paul was giving to Timothy and to Titus are very different, and that they suppose an altogether special mission.

 {274}